 No homeless person should have their pets taken away because they can’t afford the necessary supplies for their pets’ survival.
-No pets should go hungry, be uncomfortable or suffer.
-That is what OBOL is successfully working to alleviate, reaching out on a weekly basis to neighborhoods with high homelessness rates.
-We deliver quality pet food for dogs and cats to ensure they receive proper nutrition.
-The leashes and collars are safety items to ensure that pets can be safely contained in high-traffic areas.
+No pets should go hungry, be uncomfortable, or suffer.

-Every month OBOL has a direct outreach to more than 300 plus homeless people which donates to:
+Every month OBOL has a direct outreach to 200+ homeless people

 - Six transitional shelters in the Greater Los Angeles Area where the homeless can live with their pet(s);